-Suppliers to be audited are identified jointly by the CSR Management and the Operations & Sourcing functions, while the operating organization for the performance of the audits is entrusted with the CSR Management function.
-Before placing an order, the Operations & Sourcing function operates a qualitative examination of the factory, while the CSR function verifies its compliance with the social and environmental standards defined by the Group.
-Audits are carried out by globally recognized independent auditing firms and based on a checklist internally developed according to the principles contained in the Code of Conduct for Manufacturers.
-This checklist, inspired by the content of SA8000, is intended to examine working conditions, environmental protection, transparency and compliance with local and international labour standards.
+Suppliers to be audited are identified jointly by the CSR Management and the Operations & Sourcing functions, while the operating organization for the performance of the audits is entrusted to the CSR Management function.
+Before placing an order, the Operations & Sourcing function operates a qualitative examination of the factory, while the CSR function verifies its compliance with the social and environmental standards defined in the Code of Conduct.
+Audits are carried out by globally recognized independent auditing firms.
+The checklist, inspired by the content of SA8000 Standards, is designed to verify working conditions, environmental protection, transparency and compliance with the applicable local and international regulations.
 It includes the following sections:

 |Child Labour||Forced Labour|

 |Non-discrimination||Coercion and Harassment|

 |Conventions and Agreements||Environmental Protection|